 I do want to say I dropped to the 18lbs recoil spring and shot quite a bit of quality, fast 10mm self defense ammo.
 This stuff is still potent but not what I want for Smokey the Bear.
 I like the gun, I like it alot.
 It’s accurate, with a bit of easy tweaking it’s been totally reliable.
 It’s good looking and comfortable to shoot with the loads I think it was meant for.
 I have a 38 Super Witness, an all steel one I had for years and never a problem.
 I think had I gotten the full size steel 10mm I would have been much happier, like the 38 super.

 So back to the drawing board.
 I considered this full size 10mm EAA Witness from their custom shop.
 I think it looks great too but 1000$??
-Give me a frickin’ break… I did what I should have done from the git go, I bought a Glock 20 Gen 3 short frame.
+That seems pretty steep for what it is.
+I did what I should have done from the git go, I bought a Glock 20 Gen 3 short frame.
 Incidentally, my first real Glock.
 I’ve been a Springy XD guy for years.
 Got a ton of those things and despite all the petitions I have signed begging them for a 10mm they never saw fit to bother doing what the customers want.
 Maybe it’s because they were too busy dickin’ up my EMP 9mm and then charging way to much for it.
 Sound like a grudge?
 Another article…

 So that’s the EAA Witness P-Carry 10mm Story….decent gun with a bit of work and a dremel tool.
 I would say NOT for really heavy loads and probably not for the novice, be prepared to tweek a few things.
 I do now trust the thing to go bang and it rides in my center console with a full mag of Federal 180 grain hollowpoints.
 I feel fine knowing it’s there, it groups as good as anything I own and shoots POA, but in the end I think if I get harrassed by wolves or run into a bear I will feel much better with that Glock and the BuffaloBore 220’s.